Old Japanese

 Old Japanese (上代日本語, Jōdai Nihon-go) is the oldest attested stage of the Japanese language, recorded in documents from the Nara period (8th century).
-It became Early Middle Japanese in the succeeding Heian period, but the precise delimitation of the stages is controversial.
+It became Early Middle Japanese in the succeeding Heian period.

-Old Japanese was an early member of the Japonic language family.
+Old Japanese is an early member of the Japonic language family.
 No genetic links to other language families have been proven.

-Old Japanese was written using man'yōgana, using Chinese characters as syllabograms or (occasionally) logograms.
-It featured a few phonemic differences from later forms, such as a simpler syllable structure and distinctions between several pairs of syllables that have been pronounced identically since Early Middle Japanese.
+The bulk of the Old Japanese corpus consists of poetry, especially the Man'yōshū, with a smaller number of formal prose works.
+These texts were written using man'yōgana, a writing system that employs Chinese characters as syllabograms or (occasionally) logograms.
+The language featured a few phonological differences from later forms, such as a simpler syllable structure and distinctions between several pairs of syllables that have been pronounced identically since Early Middle Japanese.
 The phonetic realization of these distinctions is uncertain.
 Internal reconstruction points to a pre-Old Japanese phase with fewer consonants and vowels.

-As is typical of Japonic languages, Old Japanese was primarily an agglutinative language with a subject–object–verb word order, adjectives and adverbs preceding the nouns and verbs they modified and auxiliary verbs and particles appended to the main verb.
-Unlike in later periods, Old Japanese adjectives could be used uninflected to modify following nouns.
+As is typical of Japonic languages, Old Japanese is primarily an agglutinative language with a subject–object–verb word order, adjectives and adverbs preceding the nouns and verbs they modify and auxiliary verbs and particles appended to the main verb.
+Unlike later forms of Japanese, Old Japanese adjectives can be used uninflected to modify following nouns.
+Old Japanese verbs have a rich system of tense and aspect suffixes.